HighPeak Energy (HPK)

 AI Analysis | Feedback

-Michael L. Hollis, President and Chief Executive Officer
+Michael L. Hollis President and Chief Executive Officer

-Steven W. Tholen, Chief Financial Officer
+Steven W. Tholen Chief Financial Officer

-Steven W. Tholen has served as HighPeak Energy's Chief Financial Officer since its inception in October 2019.
+Steven W. Tholen has served as the Chief Financial Officer of HighPeak Energy, Inc. since its inception in October 2019 and as CFO for the HighPeak Funds since 2014.
 He is a corporate finance executive with over 30 years of experience in building, leading, and advising corporations through complex restructurings, purchase and sales transactions, and capital market transactions.
-Mr. Tholen also served as the CFO for the HighPeak Funds, which are private equity companies, since 2014.
-Previously, he co-founded and served as Executive Vice President – Finance of Fieldco Construction Services, Inc., providing oilfield construction services from 2011 to 2014.
-From 2009 to 2013, Mr. Tholen was the founder and President of SDL&T Energy Partners, which provided equity and debt financing to energy companies globally.
-His prior experience also includes serving as Senior Vice President & CFO of Harvest Natural Resources, Inc. (2001-2008), Vice President and CFO of Penn Virginia Corporation (1995-2000), and Treasurer/Manager of Business Administration of Cabot Oil & Gas Corporation (1990-1995).
+Previously, Mr. Tholen cofounded and served as Executive Vice President – Finance of Fieldco Construction Services, Inc., from 2011 to 2014.
+From 2009 to 2013, he founded and served as President of SDL&T Energy Partners, which sourced equity and debt financing for energy companies globally.
+His prior roles include Senior Vice President & CFO of Harvest Natural Resources, Inc. (2001-2008), Vice President and CFO of Penn Virginia Corporation (1995-2000), and Treasurer/Manager of Business Administration of Cabot Oil & Gas Corporation (1990-1995).

-Rodney L. Woodard, Executive Vice President and Chief Operating Officer
+Rodney L. Woodard Chief Operating Officer

-Rodney L. Woodard has served as HighPeak Energy's Executive Vice President and Chief Operating Officer since the company's inception in October 2019.
-He contributes over 40 years of experience in the oil and gas industry, having held roles as CEO, COO, and leader of Engineering and Operations for numerous exploration and production companies.
-Mr. Woodard also served as Executive Vice President & COO for the HighPeak Funds, a group of private equity companies, since 2017.
-Before the HighPeak business combination, he was the COO and a director of Pure Acquisition Corp..
+Rodney L. Woodard has served as Chief Operating Officer of HighPeak Energy, Inc. since its inception in October 2019.
+He possesses over 40 years of experience in the oil and gas industry, having served as a CEO, COO, and leader of engineering and operations for numerous exploration and production companies.
+Mr. Woodard has been the Executive Vice President & COO for the HighPeak Funds since 2017.
+Notably, he has a pattern of managing companies backed by private equity firms; he served as CEO and COO of Celero II, a Natural Gas Partners portfolio company (2006-2015), and Executive Vice President and COO of Celero, a Quantum Energy Partners portfolio company (2004-2006).
+He also cofounded Titan Exploration, a predecessor to Pure Resources.

-Ryan Hightower, Executive Vice President
+Ryan Hightower Executive Vice President

 AI Analysis | Feedback